MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 Mathematical magic has its own curious charm.
 It delights, confounds, and entices audiences to think about how the trick works.

-#### Philipp Reinhard: The Nightking doing some magic
+#### Colin Wright: The Algebraic Pentagon

-There are knight tours and king tours, and magic squares.
-Let's give them a mix.
+Complex Numbers meet Compass and Straight-Edge